pablorm296/ScrapperRNPDNO/README.md

 The RNPDNO is mainly fed from the information gathered by each state's Attorney Office and the (Federal) Attorney General's Office.
 Plus, the CNB has a [public web app](https://cnbreportadesaparecidos.segob.gob.mx) where users can file a missing or uncontactable person report.

 The RNPDNO was created in 2017 after the Mexican Congress had passed [a law](http://www.diputados.gob.mx/LeyesBiblio/pdf/LGMDFP_200521.pdf) that created multiple agencies whose main objective is to search for missing and untraceable persons, as well as preventing, prosecuting, and registering forced disappearance cases.
-This agencies coordinate the federal and local governments on this efforts.
+These agencies coordinate the federal and local governments on this efforts.

 ## Why this scrapper?